Richer Convolutional Features for Edge Detection: Related Work

-With the vigorous development of deep learning recently, a series of deep learning based approaches have been invented.
+As one of the most fundamental problem in computer vision, edge detection has been extensively studied for several decades. \textit{Early pioneering methods} mainly focus on the utilization of intensity and color gradients, such as Canny \cite{canny1986computational}.
+However, these early methods are usually not accurate enough for real-life applications.
+To this end, \textit{feature learning based methods} have been proposed.
+These methods, such as Pb \cite{martin2004learning}, gPb \cite{arbelaez2011contour}, and SE \cite{dollar2015fast}, usually employ sophisticated learning paradigms to predict edge strength with low-level features such as intensity, gradient, and texture.
+Although these methods are shown to be promising in some cases, these handcrafted features have limited ability to represent high-level information for semantically meaningful edge detection.

+\textit{Deep learning based algorithms} have made vast inroads into many computer vision tasks.
+Under this umbrella, many deep edge detectors have been introduced recently.
 Ganin \etal \cite{ganin2014n} proposed N$^4$-Fields that combines CNNs with the nearest neighbor search.
-Shen \etal \cite{shen2015deepcontour} partitioned contour data into subclasses and fit each subclass by learning model parameters.
-Hwang \etal \cite{hwang2015pixel} considered contour detection as a per-pixel classification problem.
-They employed DenseNet \cite{iandola2014densenet} to extract a feature vector for each pixel, and then SVM classier was used to classify each pixel into the edge or non-edge class.
-Xie \etal \cite{xie2015holistically} recently developed an efficient and accurate edge detector, HED, which performs image-to-image training and prediction.
-This holistically-nested architecture connects their side output layers, which is composed of one \textit{conv} layer with kernel size 1, one \textit{deconv} layer and one softmax layer, to the last \textit{conv} layer of each stage in VGG16 \cite{simonyan2014very}.
-More recently, Liu \etal \cite{liu2016learning} used relaxed label generated by bottom-up edges to guide the training process of HED, and achieved some improvement.
-Li \etal \cite{li2016unsupervised} proposed a complex model for unsupervised learning of edge detection, but the performance is worse than training on the limited BSDS500 dataset.
+Shen \etal \cite{shen2015deepcontour} partitioned contour data into subclasses and fitted each subclass by learning the model parameters.
+Recently, Xie \etal \cite{xie2017holistically} developed an efficient and accurate edge detector, HED, which performs image-to-image training and prediction.
+This holistically-nested architecture connects their side output layers, which is composed of one \textit{conv} layer with kernel size 1, one \textit{deconv} layer, and one softmax layer, to the last \textit{conv} layer of each stage in VGG16 \cite{simonyan2014very}.
+Moreover, Liu \etal \cite{liu2016learning} used relaxed labels generated by bottom-up edges to guide the training process of HED.
+Wang \etal \cite{wang2018deep} leveraged a top-down backward refinement pathway to effectively learn crisp boundaries.
+Xu \etal \cite{xu2017learning} introduced a hierarchical deep model to robustly fuse the edge representations learned at different scales.
+Yu \etal \cite{yu2017casenet} extended the success in edge detection to semantic edge detection which simultaneously detected and recognized the semantic categories of edge pixels.

-The aforementioned CNN-based models have advanced the \sArt significantly, but all of them lost some useful hierarchical CNN features when classifying pixels to edge or non-edge class.
-These methods usually only adopt CNN features from the last layer of each \textit{conv} stage.
-To fix this case, we propose a fully convolutional network to combine features from each CNN layer efficiently.
-We will detail our method below.
+Although these aforementioned CNN-based models have pushed the state of the arts to some extent, they all turn out to be lacking in our view because that they are not able to fully exploit the rich feature hierarchies from CNNs.
+These methods usually adopt CNN features only from the last layer of each \textit{conv} stage.
+To address this, we propose a fully convolutional network to combine features from all \conv layers efficiently.